 Getting a form

 To file your GST/HST in Canada, you may find it helpful to get a working copy of the GST/HST form.
-You can access it here.
+You can access it on the CRA's website.
 You can download a PDF of it here as well.
 You can’t actually file with either form, but it’ll let you know what needs to be filled out.
-If you actually need a real form, than go to the government’s How to get a return page to request one.
+If you actually need a real form, then go to the government’s How to get a return page to request one.